oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 and this is likely to come up again.
 We could imagine a new layout system that is grid-like on one axis, but does _something else_ on the other axis.
 I don't think this is far-fetched at all.
 Columns are useful for alignment, even when the page isn't a strict 2-axis grid.
 See, for example, a decade of column-only web 'grid systems'.

-Or just imagine this feature as
-_literally_ grid columns with flexbox rows.
+Or just consider masonry as a literal combination of grid columns with flexbox rows:
-We could imagine either:

 ```css
 /* name TBD, maybe 'masonry'? */